MinikubeAddon/watchpod/README.md

 `minikube mount /"path to files":mount-9p`
 - `ex: minikube mount /Users/path/to/files/:mount-9p`
 - leave the tab used to mount open.
 Move back to the tab where minikube is running
-3. With minikube started, run `kubectl apply -f https://raw.githubusercontent.com/MinikubeAddon/watchpod/master/watchpod.yaml`
+3. In non-mount tab, run `kubectl apply -f https://raw.githubusercontent.com/MinikubeAddon/watchpod/master/watchpod.yaml`
 4. Run `minikube service watchpod`
 5. The addon will now rebuild your application when a file in the mounted directory is changed